Christmas gift ideas

-NEW this year, we also have a range of Christmas jumpers and stickers.
+We also have a range of Christmas jumpers and stickers.
 Our jumpers have been proving extremely popular, receiving some great reviews and even making it into Prima Magazine's top charity Christmas gifts.

 But please keep an eye on the last posting dates for Christmas to avoid disappointment.
 Our clothing supplier does their best in getting orders out promptly but we can’t guarantee that products will be received in time for Christmas due to possible postal delays at the moment.